 This financial report has been prepared in accordance with Australian generally accepted accounting practice ('A-GAAP').
 The differences between A-GAAP and A-IFRS identified as potentially having a significant effect on ROC's financial performance and financial position are summarised below.
-The differences have not yet been quantified; accordingly, there can be no assurance that the financial performance and financial position as disclosed in this report would not be materially different if determined in accordance with A-IFRS.
+The differences have not yet been quantified; accordingly, there can be no assurance that the financial performance and financial performance with A-IFRS.